New announcement. Learn more

 Both the Greytown and Wellington companies continued to grow, and so the decision was made that Tim would base himself in Wellington and Andy in Greytown.
 The Wairarapa branch diversified under Andy’s leadership, undertaking projects as widely spread as Auckland, Rotorua and the Chatham Islands.
 In Wellington, Tim began securing contracts with councils, larger developers and the Ministry of Education, among others, growing the Wellington business.

-After many years of trading separately, it was decided that the two companies should merge.
+After many years of trading separately, the two companies merged.
 Sharing resources such as carpenters, project managers and quantity surveyors, more could be accomplished than the two companies working independently.

 And, in a case of history repeating, Tim and Andy stepped aside to make way for the next generation of Holmes influence.
 The company is now run by Tim’s son, Ben Holmes, in partnership with Marc Jurlina.
 As shareholders and directors, they are moving the company into the next phase, undertaking more ambitious projects than ever before.

-Holmes Construction celebrated 65 years of business.
+Today, Holmes Construction has celebrated over 65 years of business.
 The company has transformed from 2 staff in 1958 to over 105 qualified employees.

-Under the leadership of Ben Holmes and Marc Jurlina, Holmes Construction have stamped their mark on the Wellington and Wairarapa region.
-Holmes has experienced significant growth over the last six decades and made big steps toward its goal of being the best.
+Under the leadership of Ben Holmes and Marc Jurlina, Holmes Construction have stamped their mark on the Wellington, Wairarapa, Waitaha Christchurch regions.
+Holmes has experienced significant growth over nearly seven decades and made big steps toward its goal of being the best